tameto/expo/docs/pages/versions/unversioned/sdk/in-app-purchases.md

 #### Returns

-A `Promise` that resolves when finished connecting.
+A `Promise` that resolves with an `IAPQueryResponse` when finished connecting.

 #### Example